Top lista nadrealista: Nadreality ShowNadreality Show was made in 2007 as a partial reunion of some of the old crew from Top lista nadrealista. Of the returning protagonists Zenit Đozić, Elvis J. Kurtović, and Darko Ostojić were present, along with a slew of new actors.

-Radio Televizija Bosne I Hercegovine alongside RTL Televizija and B92 broadcast Nadreality Show in 2007 with few sketches.
+Federalna televizija alongside RTL Televizija and B92 broadcast Nadreality Show in 2007 with few sketches.
 The main person in the sketches was Zenit Đozić.

 Nadrealna televizija

 In fall of 2012, Nele Karajlić began preparations for a sketch comedy series, marking his return to the format after more than twenty years.
 On 12 December 2012, the pilot episode of Nadrealna televizija appeared on 1Prva, drawing high viewership rates.

 Directed by Milorad Milinković, the series got picked up and 10 episodes were shot throughout spring and summer 2013.
 The episodes aired from 3 September 2013 until 15 November 2013.

 Nadreality Show 2

 During 2017, sketches of Nadreality Show 2 were shot and broadcast on Federalna televizija as the continuation to the original first series of Nadreality Show.